flipcoder/midimech/README.md

 The split creates a second virtual instrument you can access in your DAW called "split".

 Note: If you use the 128, do not set the split on your linnstrument.
 The program will make its own split.
-However, if you use the 200, you will need to enable to split in order to have all the notes come through.
+However, if you use the 200, you will need to enable to split in order to have all the notes come through in MPE mode.
 (This is to work around a limitation with no overlap mode.)

-## Pitch Bend

-To get pitch bending working properly, you'll need to set your virtual instruments' pitch bend range to exactly double the amount of the LinnStrument's range.

 ## Future Plans